-This policy was adopted on Signed on behalf of the nursery Date for review 22 nd Nov 22 [Insert date]
+This policy was adopted on Signed on behalf of the nursery Date for review 22 nd Nov 22 21 st Feb 25

 Volunteer Agreement

 Our mission is to support the delivery of quality care and early learning for children.

 At Children's Corner Day Nursery, we encourage and welcome volunteers.
 This agreement sets out the standards between a volunteer and the organization.